softdevteam/grmtools/doc/src/errorrecovery.md

 ### Some “obvious” repair sequences aren't reported at the end of a file

 The second surprising condition is more subtle.
-Before we can show the issue, we need to introduce the concept of repair sequence ranking: `MF` only presents the lowest cost repair sequences to users (where `Insert`s and `Delete`s cost 1, and `Shift`s cost 0).
+Before we can show the issue, we need to introduce the concept of repair sequence ranking: `CPCT+` only presents the lowest cost repair sequences to users (where `Insert`s and `Delete`s cost 1, and `Shift`s cost 0).
 Higher cost repair sequences are discarded.

-In an ideal world, `MF` would find repair sequences that allow a file to parse completely successfully.
+In an ideal world, `CPCT+` would find repair sequences that allow a file to parse completely successfully.
 In practice, this is only feasible if a syntax error occurs near the very end of the input.
-In most cases, `MF` is happy with a weaker condition, which is that a repair sequence ends with 3 `Shift` repairs, showing that parsing has got back on track, at least for a little bit.
+In most cases, `CPCT+` is happy with a weaker condition, which is that a repair sequence ends with 3 `Shift` repairs, showing that parsing has got back on track, at least for a little bit.
 This condition explains the following: